Land Cruiser history Lesson

 • 125 H.P. compared to 105 H.P.

-The FJ40 was Toyota’s best-selling vehicle in the U.S. from 1960 to 1965 until the Corona passenger car took that title.
-But it continued to sell successfully for 24 years and is a coveted model for Cruiser fans today.
+The FJ40 was Toyota’s best-selling vehicle in the U.S. from 1960 to 1965 and continued to sell successfully for 24 years and is a coveted model for Cruiser fans today.

 Sources: